Kay Rufai: S.M.I.L.E-ing Boys

-The S.M.I.L.E-ing Boys Project was created as a direct response to a rise in youth stabbings in London around 2017-2018 which led to a series of government approaches regarding increased criminalization of youth and police presence in minority communities.
+The S.M.I.L.E-ing Boys Project was created as a direct response to a rise in youth stabbings in London around 2017-18 which led to a series of government approaches regarding increased criminalization of youth and police presence in minority communities.
 Kay was inspired by this to investigate the mental health provisions for the black youth community.
 He also wanted to remind the public that these are young boys, even though they are often treated as men.
-Rufai's project involved trips to Scandinavia and Bhutan to explore why these countries are ranked in the top 10 happiest countries in the world and have been for the past decade.
-The factors Rufai uncovered were used to design 6-month-long photography, poetry and discussion-based art projects with 30 BAME boys between the ages of 13 and 25 from Lambeth.
+Rufai studied and travelled to Scandinavia and Bhutan to identify the factors of the happiness of those countries' populations, which were used to design 6-month-long photography, poetry and discussion-based art projects with 30 BAME boys between the ages of 13 and 25 from Lambeth.
+His trip was funded by the Wellcome Trust.

 This project also produced a critically acclaimed poetry album, Boy And A Bike (Miseducation Of Black Youth).

-In 2018, Rufai received £32,000 from the Wellcome Trust in order to travel to Scandinavia and develop a number of workshops around the eight pillars of happiness.
-Around 30 boys were then recruited from three schools (now seven schools) in London after being identified by their teachers as the most disengaged.
-Over the course of eight weeks, the boys were given cameras to photograph the aspects of their lives that were working for or against their level of happiness.
-After this documentation, the boys then discussed the photos together and talked about the aspects they have control over versus the ones they do not.
-Rufai wanted to create a safe space for these boys to discuss issues they generally do not talk about.

 The results from this project were displayed in a number of exhibitions.
 In 2019, Kay was funded by the Arts Council to deliver the S.M.I.L.E-ing Boys exhibition and workshops at The Battersea Arts Centre during the Occupy Festival.
 This exhibition documented the boys' stories through poetry, photography and creative writing pieces.
 In the fall of 2019 at City Hall in London, Kay Rufai displayed 16 large-scale color photographs of teenage boys.
 All 16 pictures show each individual boy smiling in a state of pure happiness and relaxation.

 For another exhibition, Kay Rufai partnered with Brixton Village and had these photographs displayed across Marker Row for 12 weeks, beginning on March 12, 2020.
 This installation displayed 25 portrait flags hanging above the street for all visitors to see as they walk by.
 Kay was able to use this location as a spot for an outdoor exhibition due to the Coronavirus lockdown.
 Brixton Village has said that as the year continues, the S.M.I.L.E-ing Boys Project will host a series of events and begin a partnership.
 Rufai also returned to the three schools the boys came from to display the photographs for staff and students to see.